dxiv/dxiv/README.md

 # 🩸 **About Me**

-Systems Analyst/Architect and full-stack developer blending enterprise engineering with a darker, elegant design identity.
+Systems Analyst/Architect and aspiring full-stack developer blending enterprise engineering with a darker, elegant design identity.
 I build modular, scalable digital ecosystems — from healthcare infrastructure to modern web platforms — with automation, structure, and maintainability at the core.

 - Systems Analyst/Architect (Healthcare + Infrastructure)